axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 * **Add** them to the **Sources** section
 * Select the **Number of Comments** you would like to download from the YouTube video
 * Select whether you would like them sorted by **Date** or **Popularity**
-* Press **Send** to see the comments as well as additional information about the comments in the form of a segmentation
+* Press **Send** to see the comments as well as some additional information in the form of a segmentation

 Interface
 ~~~~~~~~~~~~~~~